Anyolite/anyolite/README.md

 #### Bugfixes

 * [X] Fixed reference table throwing an error when increasing counter
-* [ ] Avoid segfault when giving no block to block functions
 * [X] Call rb_finalize only if reference counter is going to be 0

 ### Version 0.11.0